mercadopago/devsite-docs/guides/checkout-api-v2/how-to-integrate-3ds.en.md

 > WARNING
 >
-> Remember to use the test credentials for your application.
+> Important
+>
+> To test the integration, it is necessary to use your test credentials.
+Also, make sure to include the `three_d_secure_mode` attribute, setting it as `optional` or `mandatory`, to ensure the correct implementation of the 3DS payment.

 To test payments in a sandbox environment, specific cards should be used to test the implementation of the Challenge with both success and failure flows, as shown in the table below: